Travian Blaylock: Professional career

+BC Lions

 On April 22, 2025, it was announced that the BC Lions signed Blaylock.
 On June 25, he was waived but was then signed to practice roster on July 1.
 Blaylock made his CFL debut on July 27 against the Hamilton Tiger-Cats, starting in place of the injured Jalon Edwards-Cooper.
-On August 4, 2025, Blaylock was reassigned to the practice roster, where he spent the remainder of the 2025 CFL regular season.
+On August 4, 2025, Blaylock was reassigned to the practice roster, where he spent the remainder of the 2025 CFL season until he was released on October 31, 2025.

+Edmonton Elks

+Blaylock signed with the CFL's Edmonton Elks on January 23, 2026.
+He was released on May 31 as part of final roster cuts.

+Ottawa Redblacks

+On August 17, 2026, Blaylock signed with the Ottawa Redblacks.

 Personal life

 Blaylock's father Derrick, played in the National Football League from 2001 to 2007 for the Kansas City Chiefs and New York Jets.
 He has two brothers, Taylen, who plays at Furman and Tory who plays at Oklahoma.
 Blaylock has two children with his wife, Tatiana.